Phantom (character): Origin

 The story of the Phantom started with a young sailor named Christopher Walker (sometimes called Christopher Standish in certain versions of the story).
 Christopher was born in 1516 in Portsmouth.
 His father, also named Christopher Walker, had been a seaman since he was a young boy, and was the cabin boy on Christopher Columbus' ship, the Santa María, when he sailed to the Americas.
 Christopher Jr. became a shipboy on his father's ship in 1526.

 In 1536, when Christopher was 20 years old, he was a part of what was supposed to be his father's last voyage.
 The ship was attacked somewhere in the Bay of Bengal by pirates and Christopher's father was murdered.
 He was the sole survivor and was washed ashore on a Bengalla beach, where he was found by pygmies of the Bandar tribe, who nursed him back to health and took care of him.
-He vows revenge on "the destruction of piracy, greed, cruelty, and injustice, in all their forms!"
+He vows revenge, dedicating himself to "the destruction of piracy, greed, cruelty, and injustice, in all their forms!"

 The Bandars showed Christopher to a cave, which resembled a human skull in appearance.
 Christopher later carved the features out to enhance this.
 The Skull Cave became his home.

 Wearing a costume based on the demon god, Christopher became the first incarnation of what would later be known as the Phantom.
 When he died, his son took over for him, when the second Phantom died, his son took over, and so on.
 So it would go on through the centuries, causing people to believe that the Phantom was immortal.
 These people gave him nicknames including "The Ghost Who Walks" and "The Man Who Cannot Die".

 His base is in the Deep Woods of Bengali (originally "Bengalla", or "Bangalla" and renamed Denkali in the Indian edition), a fictional country initially said to be set in Asia, near India, but depicted as in Africa during and after the 1960s.
 The Phantom's base is the fabled Skull Cave, where all of the previous Phantoms are buried.

 The Phantom is the commander of Bangalla's Jungle Patrol.
 Because of a betrayal leading to the death of the 14th Phantom, the identity of the commander has been kept hidden from members of the patrol ever since.
 The Phantom uses several ways to stay in contact.
 These include radio and a safe with a false bottom.

 Map of countries printing The Phantom as of 2006.
 Green countries have regular Phantom publications, while blue countries print the dailies/Sundays in newspapers.